edwinychu/middesk/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Make sure you run [Ngrok](https://ngrok.com/) to be able to open up your local webhook endpoint to outside https requests.

+To see this applicatoin live, visit https://middesk.vercel.app/.

 ## Resources Used